Melbourne Central railway station: Usage

 Passenger usage at Melbourne Central Station between 2008 and 2024 sorted by financial year.

 Melbourne Central is the third-busiest station on Melbourne's metropolitan rail network.

 Transport links

+Passengers can connect at State library station for services at the Sunbury, Cranbourne, and Pakenham lines from Melbourne Central.

 Yarra Trams operates thirteen services via Melbourne Central station, on Swanston, Elizabeth, and La Trobe Streets.